Stefan2608/Dog-breed-classifier/README.md

 ## Instructions<a name="instructions"></a>

-1. Take care that the link for the image directory in the dog_breed_application is correct "IMAGE_FOLDER = './images/' # image filepath"
+1.Take care that the link for the image directory in the dog_breed_application is correct "IMAGE_FOLDER = './images/' # image filepath"

 2. Run the following command in the app's directory to run your web app.